-Another way of finding local businesses is through a quick Google search.
+Another way of finding needs for local business website design is through a quick Google search.
 Start with a specific niche and location in mind just like the example below:

 Visit their website and evaluate.
 Reach out to them with a purposeful cold email and show them how you can make their websites better.

 But, what’s the easiest way to find your potential clients when selling web design?
-Two words: Lead Generator.
+The answer: B2B lead generation tools.